 The Daily Gazette for Middlesbrough highlighted the fact that, following the declarations of war, large numbers of US citizens were anxious to get home and that Athenia had made an additional call at Liverpool to take many of them on board.
 If this call had not been made, maybe Athenia would have been unharmed.

-By 5 September more news was emerging and the newspapers had managed to dig out some existing photos of Athenia - though the one most commonly used has the appearance of a standard shipping postcard of the time that passengers would send to their families and friends.
+By 5 September more news was emerging and the newspapers had managed to dig out some existing photos of Athenia - though the one most commonly used was from a generic Donaldson Shipping postcard that passengers would send to their families and friends.

 The Times Cutting below has the following caption:

 THE TORPEDOED LINER - The Donaldson Atlantic liner Athenia, outward bound from Glasgow, Liverpool and Belfast to Canada, which was torpedoed about 250 miles west of the Hebrides in the early hours of yesterday.
 There were 1,400 persons on board, and the passengers and crew, except those killed by the explosion, took to the boats and were picked up by various ships.

 The Times also reported on proceedings in the House of Lords.
 The UK government was keen even at this stage to accuse Germany of a "crime against humanity" and suggest that this was part of a pattern of treaty breaking.

 On the same page The Times reported Winston Churchill's comments on the sinking and the Government response.
 Key parts of the message were that four destroyers had been dispatched to rescue survivors, that a Convoy system would be deployed and that there had been no warning before Athenia was torpedoed - further evidence of Germany's law-breaking being implied.